 Upper Lake Lafayette has a history of elevated nutrients, chlorophyll-a levels and microbial activity and continues to not meet the NNC.
-Fish kills continue to occur with the latest happening in September of 2019.
-Lake levels at the time of the fish kill were at the level of the sinkhole, meaning that the fish community was concentrated to a very small area.
-It was concluded that the fish, already stressed from being concentrated in the sinkhole, died mostly from low oxygen levels.
-Urbanized inflow streams combined with fluctuating lake volume and low rainfall in 2019 exacerbated the various problems that Upper Lake Lafayette continues to have.
+Fish kills continue to occur with the latest reported fish kill occurring in September of 2019.
+Urbanized inflow streams combined with fluctuating lake volume exacerbated the various challenges that Upper Lake Lafayette continues to have.